The methods documented here are to be used together with

 The covariate data has to contain one column for every covariate parameter in the fitted model.
 Only numeric values are allowed, no factors or characters.
 No customer Id is required because the data on which the model was fit is not used for this prediction.

-with time points that mark the start of the period defined by time.unit
+No column Id.
+A column Cov.Date with time points that mark the start of the period defined by time.unit.

 The data has to cover the time from the customer's first transaction first.transaction